echothrust/echofish/contrib/Echofish-Ubuntu-16.04-rsyslog.md

 ## Install Echofish On Ubuntu 16.04 LTS

-The following guide walks you through the installation of Echofish on Ubuntu 16.04 LTS with rsyslog + apache + php-fpm.
+The following guide walks you through the installation of Echofish on Ubuntu 16.04 LTS with rsyslog + apache + php7.

 ### Requirements